Language demographics of Quebec: Overview as of the 2016 census

 Among the ten provinces of Canada, Quebec is the only one whose majority is francophone.
 Quebec's population accounts for 23.9% of the Canadian population, and Quebec's francophones account for about 90% of Canada's French-speaking population.

 English-speaking Quebecers are a large population in the Greater Montreal Area, where they have built a well-established network of educational, social, economic, and cultural institutions.
 There are also historical English-speaking communities in the Eastern Townships, the Ottawa Valley, the Laurentians (such as Ste.
 Agathe des Monts, Ste.
 Adolphe de Howard, Arundel, Lachute, Mont Tremblant) and the Gaspé Peninsula.
 By contrast, the population of Quebec City, the second-largest city in the province, is almost exclusively francophone.
 Overall in the province the proportion of native English speakers dropped significantly between 1951 and 2001, from 13.8% to 8% in 2001, while it has since stabilized.

 The remaining 13% of the population, known as allophones, are native speakers of more than 30 different languages.
 With the exception of Aboriginal peoples in Quebec (the Inuit, Huron, Mohawks, Iroquois, Abenaki, Montagnais, Cree, Innu, Ojibway etc.), the majority are products of recent immigration and often come to adopt either English or French as home languages.

 Numbers of native speakers

-Of the population of 7,903,001 counted by the 2011 census, 7,815,955 completed the section about language.
-Of these, 7,663,120 gave singular responses to the question regarding their first language.
+Of the population of 8,501,833 counted by the 2021 census, 8,406,905 completed the section about their first language.
+Of these, 8,098,355 gave singular responses.
 The languages most commonly reported were the following:

-Numerous other languages were also counted, but only languages with more than 2,000 native speakers are shown.(Percentages shown are the ratio between the number of singular responses and the number of total responses.)
+Numerous other languages were also counted, but only languages with more than 2,000 native speakers are shown.

+"Other" groupings include listed languages with less than 2,000 native speakers as well as entries listed as "not otherwise specified" or "not included elsewhere".(Percentages shown are the ratio between the number of singular responses and the number of total responses.)